MichaelMackus/hsrl/README.md

 # Run

-Compile with `ghc -threaded roguelike.hs`.
+Compile with `ghc -threaded roguelike.hs` or `stack build`.
 An executable `roguelike` should be created.

 # TODOs: